OzTamir/Databases-Project/README.md

 Those are the things left to do before I submit the project.
 The sub-lists are randomly ordered.

   - Finish the actual project part:
-    - Fix the menus loop
-    - Viewing the inventory, suppliers, orders, and purchases (All including search option)
+    - Viewing suppliers, orders, and purchases (All including search option)
-    - Adding purchases, orders, products, and if there is time left suppliers.
+    - Adding orders and if there is time left suppliers.

-  - Move towards MVC design pattren:
-    - Add a class to handle errors and present it to the user (Singleton)
-    - Rewrite the architacture of the UI (Split it to menus, table views, input views etc.)
-    - Add a main I/O (reading input and printing output) handler which will be used as the controller and will make sure that we go back to the menu whenever -1 is being recived as input(Singleton)

   - Minor improvments (By order of importance):
     - Better documentation
-    - Bettre error handling (Exit status codes need to mean something)
+    - Bettre error numbring (Exit status codes need to mean something)
-    - Change the project structure to a package like (with folders and more files/modolarity)
     - Add a log file
     - Add more options to the configuration file
     - Add a settings view, allowing to change the configuration